telnettrauma/wiichicken-neocities/src/more/archive/blog/25/5/postlayout.md

 - Look generic, I'm not proud of the design of them
 - Mobile compatibility[^3]

 Because of all this, I decided it was finally time to make a default, uniform blog layout.
-And that's what you're looking at right now.

-## New Layout

 I had a few goals for this new layout that I **had** to meet:

-- Make it look like something **I** would make, rather than looking like [Bear Blog](https://bearblog.dev)
+- **Unique**: Make it look like something **I** would make, rather than looking like [Bear Blog](https://bearblog.dev){target=_blank}
-- Support robust formatting features, such as footnotes[^4]
+- **Robust**: Support robust formatting features, such as footnotes[^4]
-- Have a light mode and dark mode
+- Have a light mode and dark mode.
+There's no one word to describe this one
-- Include site navigation
+- **Navigable**: Include site navigation
-- Be responsive for both desktop and mobile
+- **Responsive**: Be responsive for both desktop and mobile
+- **Inoffensive**: The theme shouldn't get in the way of the article content.
+If I'm writing about something serious, this theme shouldn't make me appear tone deaf
+- **Accessible**: The page should be easy to read for anybody.
+Additionally, the page should remain perfectly readable when using a browsers reader mode

 Additionally, I had a couple optional goals.
 These weren't required, but would still be nice to have: